-Prior to joining Bates White, Dr. Selck was a Senior Service Fellow at the National Center for Health Statistics and a steering committee member of the Health Economics Research Group at the Centers for Disease Control and Prevention.
-He has taught graduate-level courses in microeconomics and health economics at Johns Hopkins University and has published in peer-reviewed journals such as Health Services Research, Statistics in Medicine, and Annals of Surgery.
+Prior to joining Bates White, Dr. Selck was a Fellow at the National Center for Health Statistics and part of the Health Economics Research Group at the Centers for Disease Control and Prevention.
+He was also a Contributing Scholar at what was the UPMC Center for Biosecurity (now the Johns Hopkins Center for Health Security).
+He teaches graduate-level courses in health economics, innovation, and health care finance at Johns Hopkins University and has published in peer-reviewed journals such as Health Services Research, Statistics in Medicine, and Annals of Surgery.

 PhD, Applied Economics, Johns Hopkins University